 Now that said, I was wearing a long multi-color print maxi skirt and a top with some glitter.
 But it was my second choice.
 My plan was to wear a gold sequin knee-length a-line skirt and a glittery red top but the top had black marks on it which would require another washing, so alas, a wardrobe change.
 At least I was presentable because my wife gave me the twice-over before leaving the house…somewhat unusual for her to do.

-Hopefully someone will post a video of the parade but this video from 2016 will give you the flavor of PRIDE in Merida.
-The photos are all from Mejorda Park.
-The streets were jammed with onlookers.
+My hope came true and this video of the 2018 PRIDE parade in Merida was posted on June 23rd.
+You can see me on the Blue Nightclub float at exactly 1:16.
 My photo was taken many times and I got lots of waves and smiles.
 The Meridians love their queens, that’s for sure.
 What a place for a party

 I did well standing in heels for over 5 hours.
 It was starting to rain again as we reached the Grande Plaza so I bid the event farewell and made my way home.
 Next year I’ll start at parade end in the plaza and mix with the girls there.
 However this was truly an unforgettable event.